laurelkeys/rust-playground/book/notes.md

 * *Statements* are instructions that perform some action and do not return a value. *Expressions* evaluate to a resulting value
 * Expressions do not include ending semicolons.
 If you add a semicolon to the end of an expression, you turn it into a statement, which will then not return a value
 * Passing a variable to a function will move or copy, just as assignment does [[ch04-01](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html#ownership-and-functions)]
+* When a closure captures a value from its environment, it uses memory to store the values for use in the closure body.
+Because functions are never allowed to capture their environment, defining and using functions will never incur this overhead [[ch13-01](https://doc.rust-lang.org/book/ch13-01-closures.html#capturing-the-environment-with-closures)]
+* Closures can capture values from their environment in three ways, which directly map to the three ways a function can take a parameter: taking ownership, borrowing mutably, and borrowing immutably.
+These are encoded in the three `Fn` traits as follows:
+  * `FnOnce` consumes the variables it captures from its enclosing scope, known as the closure's environment.
+To consume the captured variables, the closure must take ownership of these variables and move them into the closure when it is defined.
+The Once part of the name represents the fact that the closure can't take ownership of the same variables more than once, so it can be called only once
+  * `FnMut` can change the environment because it mutably borrows values
+  * `Fn` borrows values from the environment immutably Rust infers which trait to use based on how the closure uses the values from the environment
+* If you want to force the closure to take ownership of the values it uses in the environment, you can use the `move` keyword before the parameter list:
+    ```rust
+    fn main() {
+        let x = vec![1, 2, 3];

+        let equal_to_x = move |z| z == x;

+        // The following line results in a compilation error:
+        println!("can't use x here: {:?}", x);

+        let y = vec![1, 2, 3];

+        assert!(equal_to_x(y));
+    }
+    ```
+    This technique is mostly useful when passing a closure to a new thread to move the data so it's owned by the new thread

 ## Methods
 * *Methods* are different from *functions* in that they're defined within the context of a struct, an enum or a trait object, and their first parameter is always `self` [[ch05-03](https://doc.rust-lang.org/book/ch05-03-method-syntax.html#method-syntax)]